 There is nothing worse than buying a pair of headphones that break after the first use.
 It’s true what they say: if you buy cheap, you’ll buy twice!

-Coiled cables are more versatile for studio use, as they are more flexible and less likely to tangle than long, straight cables.
+Coiled cables are more versatile for studio use as they are more flexible and less likely to tangle than long, straight cables.
 However, due to their excess weight, they tend to be less suitable for everyday mobile listening.

 As mentioned above, if you buy cheap, you will buy twice.
 If you’re on a budget, stick to this, but always check customer reviews before you buy.
-The reviews provide the clearest insight into what to expect from the headset!
+His reviews provide the clearest insight into what to expect from the headset!

 You’ll be around this equipment closer, and for longer periods, than any other studio equipment, so you want to make sure you’re making the right purchase decision.

-Budget Studio Headphones vs Regular Headphones What’s the Difference?
+Budget Studio Headphones VS Regular Headphones What’s the Difference?

 Understand the Frequency Response of Headphones

 The frequency response of headphones is simply the range of sound frequencies that the headphones can reproduce.
-The wider the better, although for most cans this will be outside the range of human hearing, which peaks at around 20kHz and declines further with age.
+The wider, the better, although for most cans, this will be outside the range of human hearing, which peaks at around 20kHz and declines further with age.

 How Comfortable are Cheap Studio Headphones?